Codename CASS — The Contrarian

 - The scenario's known failure modes are active for any of the specialists running this turn.

-"Foreign restraint" is actually patient pre-positioning
+"Foreign restraint" is patient pre-positioning

 Nobody has ever flown a nuclear chain of command this degraded

-The meta-warning, at turn seven
+The meta-warning, at turn close